zenorocha/wedocs/intro/using-the-dashboard.md

 <!-- <article id="12-access-the-url-generated"> -->

-## 12. Access the url generated for your container
+## 12. Access the URL generated for your container
 Now that you installed the boilerplate, in the container screen is possible to see the status of the container and its URL.
-Click on the url to copy to your clipboard and open that in a new tab in your browser.
+Click on the URL to copy to your clipboard and open that in a new tab in your browser.
 ![URL Generated](https://cloud.githubusercontent.com/assets/301291/17795316/424b3a2e-656c-11e6-8023-904b83b091f5.png)

 <!-- </article> -->